 Cedar essential oil is a great addition to various aromatherapy blends.
 It adds a calming, woodsy scent that can make you feel warm and comfortable.
 It will thus be able to help you improve your mood, relieve stress and anxiety, and achieve a mental and emotional balance.

 You can also add cedarwood essential oil to massage oil blends, or use it to make scented candles.
-It goes well with other essential oils, including:

 Learn more about cedarwood essential oil benefits.

 Check out the essential oils that blend well with Cedarwood Essential Oil:

 Rosemary essential oil is a highly revered essential oil for enlightenment.
 This essential oil has a stimulating, invigorating and refreshing aroma that will uplift you.
 Its aromatic profile is fresh, sweet, herbaceous and slightly medicinal.

 It is also used for cleansing, consecration, and peacefulness in sacred rituals.
 Rosemary essential oil is known to be able to release psychic and spiritual blocks during purification ceremonies.
 It also provides good luck, protection, and psychic development.